actuarialcat/COMP2113_project/README.md

 ### Game map
 The game map is created using a Map object.
-The Map object include a 2-D pointer array which points to the corresponding "game object" in each coordiante space.
-For example, if (1,1) should have a enemy, the [1][1] element of the array will point to a dynamically create object belonging to the class Enemy.
+The Map object include a 2-D pointer array which points to the corresponding "game object" in each coordinate space.
+For example, if (1,1) should have a enemy, the [1][1] element of the array will point to a dynamically created object belonging to the class Enemy.
 The map object also include methods to populate the map with "game objects" during initizliation and methods to delete a specific object after the it is removed from play (e.g. enemy is killed, potion is used, etc.).

 "Game object" is a family of classes.
 The base the class is GameObjectBase.
 This class provide the general method and attributes which all "Game object" use to interact with the game.
 It provide a constructor and 3 methods: a getter method to the display character (i.e. how to display this object), a collision check method (i.e. what to do when the player want to move into this object, can the player move?), and a post movement interaction method (i.e. what happen after the player successfully move on top of this object).